tinkersaur/AvsAvrLibs/AvrScheduler/docs/010_readme.txt

  *** Purpose ***

- This library enables generating PWM and on several pins to control many motors and servos, and run other tasks with a delay or periodically.
+ An AVR micro-controller has several timers which allows it to control two motors or six servos.
+The purpose of this library is to explore possibility to control many more motors and servos by flipping the pins in small functions which are scheduled to be invoked in an exactly specified time.

  *** Author ***

 (C) 2018 Andrey Sobol.
 All rights reserved.

  *** Status ***

- Most of functionality has been implemented and tested, however the desired goal has not been achieved.

- I see a lot of jitter.
-It could be just due to some bugs.
+ Most of functionality is implemented and tested, and the logic seems to be correct, but I still see too much jitter.
+It could be due to some bugs, and I need to test the code carefully.
- I need to read the code carefully.
-There could be bugs.
-Also, I need to trace it carefully.
-Look carefully at the point where COMPA flag is reset.

- I no bugs are to be found, the following would be my conclusion.
+ Perhaps a little optimization can solve the problem.

+ Yet this library can be used to schedule the tasks that are not so sensitive to time.
+(To control servos, I need precision under 10 microseconds.)

- In my first attempt I implemented a task scheduler; it was relying on function millis(); I did not go into intterupts and timers at that stage.
+ In my first attempt I implemented a task scheduler; it was relying on function millis(); I did not go into interrupts and timers at that stage.

  I was able to drive 2 motors and a servo, but there was some